Workout topper

 The workout topper is always pinned to the top of the screen during an active workout session.
 The exercise table content scrolls beneath it.

-The warm peach background of the topper provides a subtle visual distinction from the white content area below, reinforcing that this is a special, focused context.
+The dark inverse background of the topper provides a strong visual distinction from the white content area below, reinforcing that this is a special, focused context.

 Accessibility

 Touch target.
-The close button, collapse button, exercise selector, and timer all meet the 44px minimum touch target.
+The close button, collapse button, and exercise selector all meet the 44px minimum touch target.
 The stepper segments are not interactive (they are status indicators only).

 Screen reader.
-The stepper announces overall progress: "Exercise 2 of 6, Incline dumbbell press."
-The timer announces its state: "Rest timer, 1 minute 49 seconds remaining" or "Rest timer, finished."
+The stepper announces overall progress: "Exercise 2 of 6, Chest press machine."
 The exercise selector announces the current exercise name and that it is expandable.
+The timer, where present, announces its state: "Rest timer, 1 minute 49 seconds remaining" or "Rest timer, finished."

 Color independence.
-The stepper uses three visually distinct states: green (done), orange (in progress), and faded peach (incoming).
-These are also distinguishable by their position (left to right = past to future) and relative brightness, so position alone communicates progress even without color perception.
+The stepper uses three visually distinct states: deep burnt orange (done), bright orange (in progress), and neutral grey (incoming).
+These are also distinguishable by position (left to right = past to future) and by the wider in-progress segment, so progress is communicated even without color perception.

 Timer alerts.
 When the timer reaches 00:00, the finished state should trigger a haptic feedback pulse and optionally an audio chime.
 Users who are physically engaged (mid set, looking away from the screen) need non visual alerts.